-When diaspora community members decide to take action to shape human rights conditions in their country of origin, they must also think about what they will need in order to be most effective.
+When organizations decide to take action to shape human rights conditions, they must also think about what they will need in order to be most effective.
 In a 2012 survey of diaspora community members from many different countries, The Advocates found that many felt that they would be more effective in their human rights work if they could access process-oriented training and capacity-building support.
 For example, many identified the need for resources on keeping their work secure and the basics of creating and operating a nonprofit organization.
 Others requested information about seeking assistance to address emergency situations affecting relatives and colleagues in their country of origin.
-This chapter is designed to address some of the questions that human rights activists in diaspora communities often ask about structural kinds of issues.
+These resources are also valuable to other civil society organizations working on human rights issues.
+This chapter is designed to address some of the questions that human rights activists often ask about structural kinds of issues.